yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-hybrid/tutorials/installation-on-aws.md

 1. Connect to the instance using SSH (make sure to use the key specified during the provisioning), e.g. `ssh -i your_key.pem ec2-user@instance.address`
 2. Once inside the instance execute `sudo /opt/tyk-gateway/setup_hybrid.sh -o your-organisation-id -k your-api-key` (more options described below)
 3. If everything went well, Tyk Hybrid Gateway will be running on port 8080, with a Redis storage server running on the same instance
-4. Make sure your EC2 security groups attached to the instance allow inbound traffic on port 8080 and outbound at least on 9091
+4. Make sure your EC2 security groups attached to the instance allow inbound traffic on port 8080

 That's it, a fully ready to use Tyk Gateway connected to a Hybrid account is set up and should be available for use through the instance's address.